St. Margarets Bay, Nova Scotia: Swissair 111

 The Swissair Flight 111 Memorial is located at The Whalesback, a promontory approximately 1 km northwest of Peggys Cove.
 It is one of two memorials built to commemorate the victims of the Swissair Flight 111 disaster, which crashed into St. Margarets Bay on 2 September 1998.
 The crash site is roughly equidistant between the Whalesback Memorial and another memorial at Bayswater, Nova Scotia, located on the Aspotogan Peninsula on the western shore of the bay, opposite Peggys Cove.

 The monument reads in English and French: "In memory of the 229 men, women and children aboard Swissair Flight 111 who perished off these shores September 2nd, 1998.
 They have been joined to the sea, and the sky.
 May they rest in peace."

 The site of the crash and the two monuments form a triangle.
 The three notches on the monument at Whalesback represent the numerals 111.
 The sight line from the three grooves in the stone points to the crash site, while the markings on the facing stone point to the memorial at Bayswater.
 The memorial wall at Bayswater lists the names of the passengers and crew.
 The facing stone points to the crash site.

 War Plan Red

-In the period between World War I and World War II the US military drew up a series of Colour Coded War Plans based on likely global threats.
+In the period between World War I and World War II, the US military drew up a series of Colour Coded War Plans based on likely global threats.
 War Plan Red denoted a planned attack against the British Empire and by extension War Plan Crimson which called for an invasion of Canada.
-The plan involved an attack on many fronts starting with a seabourne invasion of Halifax and Canada's Maritime provinces via St. Margarets Bay.
+The plan involved an attack on many fronts starting with a seaborne invasion of Halifax and Canada's Maritime provinces via St. Margarets Bay.